-Pink Lady, Granny Smith, Golden Delicious, Jonagold, and Honey Crisp are the best apples to bake this simple apple cake.
+Pink Lady, Granny Smith, Golden Delicious, Jonagold, and Honeycrisp apples are the best apples to bake this simple apple cake.
 They will hold their shape and texture while they bake and will give lots of flavour.
 To make a decorative top for the apple cake make sure to use apples with pink or bright colourful skin, so you can see a colourful pattern on the top of the cake.
 Or if using Granny Smith apples try alternating a red apple to give pops of colour.

-How To Make a Moist Apple Cake
+How To Make a Homemade Apple Cake

 Step One: Add dry ingredients to wet ingredients, and mix to combine.
 Peel and core an apple, chop into bite size pieces and add to batter.
 Gently fold apples into the batter.